hugochapado/Hugo-Chapado-Projects/README.md

 ## F1 race predictor
 Work with data from diferent datasets to see how important is the qualification in F1 on each circuit.

+## Language java
+This project consist on builidng a language on java.
+It is divided into 5 components, each one with its own function.
+-Lexer
+-Parser
+-Interpreter
+-Analyzer
+-Generator

 ## Contact information